Welcome back after Christmas!

 These are to remain in nursery.

-PE will be arranged once the children have settled into our setting.
-More information to follow.
+PE will be every Wednesday and Friday.
+Children should come to Nursery wearing comfortable clothing such as leggings, joggy bottoms and trainers are a must.
 As some sessions might be conducted in bare feet, please prepare your child by encouraging them to be independent with taking off and putting on their own socks and shoes.
 This is a really good self-help skill to teach at home, as part of their daily routine.

-Reading books are usually given out each week, however, due to current guidance linked to the Corona virus we are unable to send books home at this moment in time.
-Please try to read with your child at home every day.
-A book before bedtime is a lovely way to settle your child into a routine and prepare them for sleep.
+Library books are given out each Friday.
+However, due to current guidance linked to the Corona virus, we are asking for these to be returned by the following Tuesday, to allow adequate time in quarantine.
+Equally, you could choose a book of your own to share or access your child's online Bug Club account (please ask me if you've forgotten your unique login to access this) A book before bedtime is a lovely way to settle your child into a routine and prepare them for sleep.
 Talking about the pictures and predicting what might happen next are all good skills to help your child with their reading.
 Reading is a priority in our nursery and so we have made our reading areas inside and outside as engaging as possible.
 We have a ‘story of the week’ and will be teaching lots of reading skills each day, during our shared reading sessions in nursery.

-Home tasks will be given out each Friday.
+Home tasks will be given out each Friday via our online newsletter.
 We very much value our parent/carers as our children’s first educators and see first-hand the positive impact your involvement has upon your child’s learning.
 All our home tasks will be appropriate to your child’s learning journey and linked to our learning focus in nursery.
 Many of the tasks will have no right or wrong answers and can be taken in any direction which your child chooses.
 Other tasks are about experiencing new things, with a focus on learning together as a family and consolidating prior knowledge gained in nursery.

 Finally, as parents ourselves, we understand how exciting and daunting it can be for you as your little ones begin life away from home.
 If you would like to discuss your child’s wellbeing or learning journey please make an appointment with myself, Mrs Lawrenson.
 I will be more than happy to accommodate, answer your concerns or questions and share the joy of working with your precious child.